wee-slack/wee-slack/docs/Options.md

 **Default:** `false`

-**Description:** Control if you want to see notification when a usergroup's handle has changed, either true or false
+**Description:** Control if you want to see notification when a usergroup's handle has changed, either true or false.

 ### record_events